Siddaramaiah questions celebration of 1 bn COVID vaccinations | Politics

 ''But India's vaccine coverage is just 21%.
 Mr. @narendramodi, let us raise the bar before celebrating!!'' the former Chief Minister took a jibe.

 Pointing out that there may be a need for booster dose too, Siddaramaiah said, ''With even first doses and second doses pending for large population, can we even think of booster dose?
 Mr PM @narendramodi, Let us put celebrations on hold & concentrate on vaccinating everyone.''
-The total vaccine doses administered in the country crossed 99.54 crore on Wednesday, according to the data from the Co-WIN portal, with around 75 percent of all adults having administered the first dose and around 31 percent having received both doses.
+The Co-WIN portal data had said on Thursday that over 71 crore vaccine doses were administered as the first dose and over 29 crore as the second dose.

+More than 75 per cent of India's adult population has received at least one dose of COVID-19 vaccine, with nine states and union territories administering the first dose to all eligible people.

+Over 31 per cent of the country's around 93 crore adults have been administered both the doses, according to Health Ministry officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)